 - The spouses agree to a no-contest divorce.

 If you agree to these criteria, you can ask for the required forms from the county clerk office.
 After that, you can file for divorce jointly.
 The clerk will then schedule a hearing date for you and during that appointment, the judge will go over your forms, check for any issues, and sign your divorce papers.

 Illinois also recognizes legal separation.
 This is an agreement between spouses which does not annul the marriage.
 However, it requires a judge to approve the agreement, which states the spouse’s rights and responsibilities.

 This is a good option to take if you do not want to go through the hassles of a divorce but want to live away from your spouse and want legal clarification on matters concerning property division and child support and custody.

 Schedule an Appointment With Tommalieh Law

 Filing for a divorce is a stressful and overwhelming experience and it is made more so if your spouse doesn’t agree with you on the conditions of the divorce, which can stretch out the whole experience.
-That is why we highly recommend that you consult an Illinois family law attorney who has experience in such matters and will make sure your rights remain protected during this trying phase.
+That is why we highly recommend that you consult with our Orland Park family lawyers who have experience in such matters and will make sure your rights remain protected during this trying phase.
 To schedule an appointment with Tommalieh Law, call us at (708) 232-0017 today.